 By Greg Allshouse

-Greg Allshouse is an independent consultant and 32-year cable veteran.
+Greg Allshouse is a consultant for opXL and a 32-year cable veteran.
 Reach him at email@example.com.